-While there is no written memorandum of understanding pertaining to the investigation of alleged criminal incidents between University Police and the Pine Bluff Police Department, a verbal mutual agreement addresses the jurisdictional boundaries (restricted to the UAPB campus and the city of Pine Bluff) and the jurisdiction of law enforcement authority of University Police officers in off-campus areas.
-Based on this verbal mutual agreement, University Police & Public Safety officers have the authority to affect an arrest or execute search warrant within the agreed jurisdictional boundaries.
-The mutual agreement also provides for reciprocal service to protect the UAPB community in the event of a critical incident.
+The memorandum of understanding also provides for reciprocal service to protect the UAPB community in the event of a critical incident.
 When a UAPB student is involved in an off-campus offense, University Police officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
-University Police and Pine Bluff Police Department maintain a close working relationship and Pine Bluff Police Department officers routinely work and communicate with University Police & Public

-Safety officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
-In 2021, UAPB leased several apartment units (non-campus housing) with Piney Woods' Apartments, and local PD is used to monitor and record criminal activity solely due to Piney Woods' non-campus housing status.
+University Police, Jefferson County Sheriff's Office (JCSO), and the Pine Bluff Police Department (PBPD) maintain a close working relationship.
+PBPD and JSCO officers routinely work and communicate with University Police & Public Safety officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
+In 2021-2022, UAPB leased several apartment units (non-campus housing) with Piney Woods Apartments, and local law enforcement agencies investigate criminal activity University public safety officers shall initiate police action outside of their jurisdiction only if an event occurs, and leads the officer to believe that immediate police intervention is necessary to prevent the loss of life or serious bodily injury to an individual.
+University police officers shall notify the City of Pine Bluff Police Department as soon as possible after taking action, and shall request the dispatch of an officer to the scene.
+University police officers shall turn the investigation over to the City of Pine Bluff Police Department upon their arrival and assist in anyway directed, as it relates to Piney Woods' non-campus housing status.
 With the exception to this lease, UAPB operates no other non-campus housing and there are no student organization facilities that own, lease or control permanent space (housing, offices, etc.) off campus.
-Therefore, local PD is not used to monitor and record criminal activity since there are non-campus locations of student organizations.
 However, many students live in the neighborhoods surrounding UAPB.
-While the Pine Bluff Police Department and Jefferson County Sheriff's Department have primary jurisdiction in all areas off-campus, University Police & Public Safety officers can and do respond to student-related incidents that occur in close proximity to campus.
+While the PBPD and JSO have primary jurisdiction in all areas off-campus, University Police & Public Safety officers respond to student-related incidents that occur in close proximity to campus.
 University Police officers have direct radio communications with the city police, fire department, and ambulance services to facilitate rapid response in any emergency situation.
-In addition, the University Police requests specified crime statistics reported to local police agencies that occurred on or near campus and on University controlled or affiliated property to be reported for inclusion in the University's Annual Crime Report.
+In addition, the University Police requests specified crime statistics reported to local police agencies that occurred on or near campus, and on University controlled, leased or affiliated property to be reported for inclusion in the University's 2022-2020 Annual Crime Statistics.